teddywilson/shisito-markdown-validation/README.md

 NOTE: currently, Shisito offers one level of depth (or two if `list` is used).
 We are working on supported as many levels of depth as you need.

 ## Examples
 Follow the main example project for a better overview of how Shisito works end to end here: https://github.com/teddywilson/example-shisito-project.
+You can also refer to the [integration tests](https://github.com/teddywilson/shisito-markdown-validation/tree/main/integration), which basically emulates a standalone project.

-If you have any example projects to offer, please add them here!
+If you have any other example projects to offer, please add them here!

 - [Clothesline Recordings Website](https://github.com/teddywilson/clothesline-recordings)